harshnandan/CarNd_t1_p5_object_detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately, I searched on five scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a accurate results.
+Ultimately, I searched on five scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided an accurate results.
+To filter out false positives results found using various sliding windows were overlaped to create a heatmap and then it was thresholded to drop the noise.
 Here is an example image:

 ![alt text][image4]
 ---